Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 3: File the Washington Articles of Incorporation

 Next, you can start filing the Articles of Incorporation with the Secretary of State.
-The Articles of Incorporation can be filed on the Secretary of State’s website or paper form.
+The Articles of Incorporation can be filed on the Secretary of State’s website or in paper form.

 The information requested includes: